neogeographica/singleplayer_scripts/README.md

 (This is only helpful if you use ".quake" shortcuts.)
 Right-click on a gamedir and choose to open it with "Quake mod cleanup".
 The gamedir and any ".quake" shortcut to it will be deleted.
 Similarly you can do this on a ".quake" shortcut, to delete both the shortcut and the gamedir it points to.

+## Optional "mapjam helper"

+For a smoother trip through a mapjam or speedmap pack: an in-game keybind to load the next map that you haven't played yet.

 # Caveats

 ## Installation is opinionated